Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 • Think about staffing – if you expect to have a lot of additional bookkeeping work or quarterly updates to file, this will create pressure on resources at times of the year which might previously have been relatively quiet.
 Do you have enough staff of the right levels to support your clients’ MTD needs?

-• When you take on new clients, consider whether they will be affected by MTD.
+• When you take on new clients, consider whether or when they might be affected by MTD.
 Talk about their record-keeping and what support they will need from you.
 When quoting for work, be conscious of additional costs as a result of MTD – for instance, if the client will need you to keep their digital records and file quarterly updates for them.

 Software

-• HMRC will not provide MTD compatible software themselves, but most major software providers are expected to offer suitable products.
-HMRC have published a list of compatible software for MTD , including some free options, but the choice available is expected to grow as we get nearer to MTD going live.
+• HMRC do not provide MTD compatible software themselves, but most major software providers offer suitable products.
+HMRC have published a list of compatible software for MTD, including some free options.

-• If your software provider isn’t currently listed, ask them what their plans are for MTD.
-You may need to change supplier if they will not be MTD-compatible in time.
+• If your software provider isn’t listed, ask them what their plans are for MTD.
+You may need to change supplier.

 • If a client’s accounting period runs from 1 April to 31 March, they may prefer to make a ‘calendar quarters election’.
 Check whether your software provider can accommodate calendar update periods, or explore alternative software.

-• For clients keeping business records on spreadsheets, ‘bridging software’ will be able to extract the relevant data and submit it to HMRC in order to comply with the quarterly updates element of MTD.
-Some bridging software is already available, with more options expected.
+• For clients keeping business records on spreadsheets, ‘bridging software’ can extract the relevant data and submit it to HMRC in order to comply with the quarterly updates element of MTD.

 • Some software may only be capable of submitting specific types of income.
 Confirm that software used by your firm (and your clients if relevant) can handle all necessary income sources, or consider alternative compatible software.